BatchSync is a reliable and high speed solution for automating

 File name filters can be used within a specific sub folder, set

 BatchSync can detect conflicts (=file has changed on both source

 and target) and you can specify the action to take in conflicts,

-like skip file, skip and report, always upload etc.
+like skipping a file, skip and report, always upload, etc.

 folders and symbolic links

 You have an option to ignore subfolders (no recursion to subfolders)